Wiser Workplace

 Mediation Success Rates

-Nationwide, mediation resolves approximately 75-85% of cases that proceed through the process - based on general mediation industry data, not Wiser Workplace-specific outcomes.
+Note: Mediation success rates vary by dispute type and party cooperation.
+Some organizations report settlement rates of 50-75% for cases that proceed to mediation.
+These are general industry references and should not be interpreted as typical or expected results for your specific case.
 In workplace disputes, success rates are often higher because the core issues are frequently about communication, working conditions, or fair treatment - issues that mediation is uniquely suited to address. *These figures are estimates based on publicly available industry data and may vary significantly by case.

 For employers, this means avoiding costly litigation defense while preserving working relationships.
 For employees, this means securing fair resolution without the stress and expense of a lawsuit.